 Property Mandatory Туре Default Description driver Yes string - JDBC driver name.
-Important: The driver class file must be in the classpath of the java application. url Yes string - JDBC URL user Yes string - Login used to connect the database password Yes string - Encrypted password of the user.
+Important : The driver class file must be in the classpath of the java application. url Yes string - JDBC URL user Yes string - Login used to connect the database password Yes string - Encrypted password of the user.
 Note: To encrypt the password, use the encode.bat command.
 See the Oracle Fusion Middleware Installation Guide for Oracle Data Integrator for more information. schema Yes string - Database schema storing the relational schema and the XML data.
-This property should not be used for Microsoft SQLServer, and the catalog property should be used instead. catalog Yes string - For Microsoft SQL Server only.
-Database catalog storing the XML data & information. drop_on connect or doc No boolean (Y N) Ν Drop the tables from the database schema if they already exist.
-If set to N the existing tables are preserved. create_tables or ct No (Y N AUTO Y: create systematically the tables in the schema.
-AUTO) N: never create the tables in the schema AUTO: Create the tables if they do not exist. create_indexes No boolean (Y N) Y Y: create indexes on tables' PK and FK or ci N: do not create the indexes.
+Note for MS SQLServer that: If schema is not specified, tables will be created under the default schema of the user If schema is specified, tables will be created under this schema catalog Yes string - For Microsoft SQL Server only.
+Database catalog storing the XML data & information. drop_on connect or doc No boolean (Y N) N Drop the tables from the database schema if they already exist.
+If set to N the existing tables are preserved. create_tables or No (Y N AUTO) AUTO Y: create systematically the tables in the schema. ct N: never create the tables in the schema AUTO: Create the tables if they do not exist. create_indexes No boolean Y Y: create indexes on tables' PK and FK or ci (Y N) N: do not create the indexes.
 This value provides faster INSERT but dramatically slows SELECT in the data.
-It also saves storage space on your RDB. truncate before_load or tbl No boolean Υ Y: truncate all data when connecting (Y N) N: preserve existing data
+It also saves storage space on your RDB. truncate No boolean Y Y: truncate all data when connecting before_load or tbl $(Y \mid N)$ N: preserve existing data ids_in_db or No iidb No boolean (Y N) Y Y: preserve identifiers (counters) in the database for a future append connection N: do not preserve identifiers.
+Future append is not possible.